bodekerscientific/snag/README.rst

 For land points:

-Specifiy initial temperatures (in &INPROF) as well as soil moisture through either smcli or sth (&INJULES). the number of (deep) soil layers is set in ROSES using variable st_levels.
+Specify initial temperatures (in &INPROF) as well as soil moisture through either smcli or sth (&INJULES). the number of (deep) soil layers is set in ROSES using variable st_levels.

 Take care with scientific notation for numbers: 1.0e-4 will be interpreted as a number, but 1e-4 will incorrectly display as a string in the resulting namelist.
 This will break the build and show up as an "input conversion error" in the Rose error log

 List arrays [1.5, 1.3, 1.2]

+Radiation timesteps are set in the UM namelists run_radiation:i_lw_radstep_perday_prog and run_radiation:i_sw_radstep_perday_prog